 Was your breastfeeding journey a happy one?
 Did you meet your goal for how long you wanted to breastfeed?

-was breastfeeding one struggle after the other?
+Or, was breastfeeding one struggle after the other?

 Did your struggle and come to the difficult decision that it was time to move on from your breastfeeding challenges?

-Whichever experience you had, it can help to preserve those memories when they are fresh in your mind.
+Whatever type of breastfeeding experience you had, it can help to preserve those memories when they are fresh in your mind.
 I encourage you to write down your breastfeeding story.

 This is especially valuable if it was a difficult experience.
 Sometimes it can help to go back and remember it and realize how as a mom you have made good memories since that time.